 Raising the question of how they can camouflage themselves to precisely match a background - the colours of which they can't see.
 The system also appears to work in extremely low light conditions.

-The extreme range of coloured displays which they use to communicate with each other is also unexplained, given that the recipient apparently can't see the colours.
+The extreme range of coloured displays which they are known to use to communicate with each other is also unexplained, given that the recipient apparently can't see the colours.

 A theory presented in PNAS vol. 113 no. 29, 2016, suggests that they might be using chromatic aberration (i.e. colour separation caused by diffraction) due to their unusual slot-like pupil shape.
 Source

 Other theories suggest that the octopus skin itself may somehow be able to perceive colours - but the photoreceptors which have been found in the skin also appear to be monochromatic.